victorgleznun/emergencyAssist/README.md

 - **Astah Professional**: For UML modeling and system design.
 - **Java**: The primary programming language for back-end development.
 - **Apache NetBeans**: IDE used for development and debugging.
 - **Design Patterns**: Utilizing DAO and DTO for effective database interaction.
+Other design patterns have been applied such as Singleton and others.

 ## Installation and Setup ⚙️